pellepelster/solidblocks/doc/content/development/_index.md

 * `./do format` Apply formatters and linters to all sourcecode of the component
 * `./do release-prepare` prepare a release, commonly used to insert correct version numbers into documentation and code snippets
 * `./do release-test` run tests against released artifacts, commonly used to verify that the code snippets work
-* `./do release-docker` release tested docker images as releases without the `-rc` version postfix
+* `./do release-artifacts` releases additional artifacts, e.g. a tested docker image without the `-rc` version postfix

 ## Documentation